Structures in higher-order quantum correlations due to non-spatial symmetries: Introduction

-Here we study the constraints in higher-order quantum correlations imposed by non-spatial symmetries.
+Here, we present the discovery of the structures in higher-order quantum correlations resulting from non-spatial symmetries.
 We obtain selection rules of QNS due to C-symmetry (Theorem~\ref{theorem_C}), which can reduce the number of CTOCs (among all $2^{n-1}$ types of $n$-th order CTOCs) that need to be measured.
-By Theorem~\ref{theorem_T} and \ref{theorem_S}, we demonstrate that T- and S-symmetry induce connections between OTOCs of different ranks (including the rank-1 OTOCs, i.e., CTOCs), which may enable the measurement of certain types of rank-2 OTOCs of T- and S-symmetric systems using QNS without the requirement of (unphysical) time-arrow reversal.
-We validate the structures in QNS arising from the non-spatial symmetries using the transverse-field Ising model as a case study.
+By Theorem~\ref{theorem_T} and~\ref{theorem_S}, we demonstrate that T- and S-symmetry induce connections between OTOCs of different ranks (including the rank-1 OTOCs, i.e., CTOCs), which may enable the measurement of certain types of rank-2 OTOCs of T- or S-symmetric systems using QNS without the requirement of (unphysical) time-arrow reversal.
+For time translation invariant systems, we establish a generalized FDT for higher-order quantum correlations, with the original FDT being a special case in the second order.
+We find that the FDT-like relations in higher-order correlations involve both CTOCs and OTOCs, which allows us to obtain the spectra of OTOCs from those of CTOCs.
+We demonstrate these structures arising from the non-spatial symmetries using the transverse-field Ising model (TFIM) as a case study.